emerald-dao/beginner-dapp-course/chapter2.0/day1/README.md

 > If you have already installed VSCode, skip this step.

-Before we begin editing our project, we need to make sure you have <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> (VSCode) installed on your computer.
+I know, this part is SO boring.
+But before we begin editing our project, we need to make sure you have <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> (VSCode) installed on your computer.
 VSCode is a code editor.

 ## What is displayed on the screen?